Pargetting Plasterwork in Saffron Walden © TAB

-The county of Essex is very flat and marshy, across which several rivers meander and many creeks project inland.
-The coastline stretches for 310 miles to the east and south-east.
+The county of Essex is very flat and marshy, across which several rivers meander with many estuaries and creeks projecting inland.
+The coastline stretches for some 310 miles to the east and south-east.
 In the west the land rises to become undulating, although it remains flat and marshy along the edges of the Thames.
-The Essex coastline contains a fifth of Britain's mudflats and a sixth of its salt marshes.
+The Essex coastline contains a fifth of Britain's mud flats and a sixth of its salt marshes.
 To the south west the 6,000 acre ancient Epping forest extends in a crescent shape from Manor Park in East London to the town of Epping.
 It is the largest public open space in the London area, plus a conservation area and a Site of Special Scientific Interest (SSSI).

 'Near Essex of the River Lea And anglers out with hook and worm And Epping Forest glades where we Had beanfeasts with my father's firm.'